 Advice for new members of academic staff

-An Oxford Glossary (177kb) has been produced with the needs of new members of the University particularly in mind.
+An Oxford Glossary (312kb) has been produced with the needs of new members of the University particularly in mind.
 It includes the terminology peculiar to Oxford, and outlines some of the University of Oxford's customs and key regulations.

 If you expect to be involved in Undergraduate Admissions during your first year in post, you will need to find out about the Learning Institute's online training course, and make time to complete it promptly.
 For further guidance consult your college Tutor for Admissions, or Admissions Officer.

-Oxford Learning Institute support is not confined to matters of teaching; there are also seminars and programmes for academic leaders, researchers, managers, etc. See Programmes and resources.
+Oxford Learning Institute support is not confined to matters of teaching; there are also seminars and programmes for academic leaders, researchers, managers, etc. See Programmes and related resources.

 A wide range of information and guidance about the University's personnel policies and procedures is available on the Personnel services website.
 There are specific sections for academic staff and for managers, which may be particularly useful to new academics.